Surrender is an essential part of God’s design for marriage.

 The beauty of surrendered marriage, fashioned according to the Bridal Paradigm, lies in what it compels you to give rather than what it permits you to demand.
 Steadfastly focus more on what you are giving than what you are getting in your marriage.

-Put ten times more effort on fulfilling the things God has called you to in his Word than on what the Bible calls your spouse to do.
+Put ten times more effort into fulfilling the things God has called you to in his Word than on what the Bible calls your spouse to do.
 Worry about your part rather than your spouse’s part.
 What you will find is that when you fulfill your part, you make a wide pathway that invites your spouse to step more fully into their part.
-This is the dance of surrender.